 Mobility & transport projects

 Nailsworth CAN have been thinking about projects that the town, community groups and businesses can sponsor or participate in.
-These projects will help us to Build Back Better and help achieve the carbon net-zero goal that SDC has set for 2030.
+Here are some initiatives we can all play a part in promoting:

 What are the benefits of these projects?